nazar-pc/ronion/spec.md

-Ronion v0.0.1
+Ronion version 0.0.2

+TODO:
+* add connection dropping command
+* document re-extending connection from specific node

 ### Introduction
 This document is a textual specification of the Ronion anonymous routing protocol framework.
 The goal of this document is to give enough guidance to permit a complete and correct implementation of the protocol.

-The only assumption about encryption algorithm used is that authenticated encryption is used (application should specify MAC length in bytes).

-The only assumption about transport layer used is that it delivers data in the same order as the data were sent (like in TCP).

 #### Glossary
 Initiator: the node that initiates communication.
 Responder: the node with which initiator wants to communicate with.
 Routing path: a sequence of nodes, represented by their addresses, that form a path through which initiator and responder are connected.
 Packet: set of bytes to be transferred from one node to another.

+#### Assumptions
+The only assumption about encryption algorithm used is that authenticated encryption is used (application should specify MAC length in bytes).

+2 assumptions about transport layer used are:
+* it delivers data in the same order as the data were sent (think TCP instead of UDP)
+* transport layer itself uses secure encryption between any 2 nodes between initiator and observer (using non-encrypted link between more than 1 pair of nodes available to observer will allow observer to track the same message appearing in multiple locations)

+#### Goals
+The goals of this protocol framework are:
+* anonymizing the connection between initiator and responder so that nodes in routing path don't know who is initiator and who is responder
+* anonymizing the connection between initiator and responder so that responder doesn't know who initiator is and doesn't know its address
+* hiding exact number of intermediate nodes used from any node in routing path including responder as well as limited observer
+* hiding exact size and contents of the transmitted data sent from initiator to responder and backwards from any of the node in routing path as well as external observer
+* allow application to use its own encryption algorithm, transport layer and data structures of the messages

+Ronion depends heavily on application's decisions and tries to stay away from enforcing implementation details as much as possible, while still providing easy to follow framework for building secure and anonymous communication.

 #### Numbers
 All numbers are unsigned integers in big endian format.